alphagov/govuk_elements/README.md

 The GOV.UK Design System launched on 22 June 2018
 ===============

-GOV.UK Elements has now been replaced by the GOV.UK Design System.
-Elements will remain available in case you are currently using it, but is no longer maintained.
-The Government Digital Service will only carry out major bug fixes and security patches.

-The GOV.UK Design System will be updated to ensure the things it contains meet level AA of WCAG 2.1, but Elements will not.
-[Read more about accessibility of the GOV.UK Design System](https://design-system.service.gov.uk/accessibility/).
+GOV.UK Elements is:

+- no longer maintained
+- will only be updated for major bug fixes and security patches
+- does not meet the [Web Content Accessibility Guidelines (WCAG 2.1 level AA) accessibility standard](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps)

+This framework will remain available in case you’re currently using it.
+To help your service meet accessibility requirements, you should use the [GOV.UK Design System](https://design-system.service.gov.uk/).
+You can [migrate to the Design System from GOV.UK Elements](https://frontend.design-system.service.gov.uk/migrating-from-legacy-products/).

 GOV.UK elements ·
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)